-Flux Core / Gasless Wire (Knurled/F Groove)
+18.3 Flux Cored / Gasless Wire (Knurled/F Groove)

 These wires are made up of a thin metal sheath that has fluxing, and metal compounds layered onto it and then rolled into a cylinder to form the finished wire.
 The wire cannot take too much pressure from the top roller as it can be crushed and deformed if too much pressure is applied.
-A Knurled/F Groove drive roller has been developed, and it has small serrations in the groove, the serrations grip the wire and assist in driving it without too much pressure from the top roller.
-The downside to the knurled wire feed roller on flux-cored wire is it will slowly over time bit by bit eat away at the surface of the welding wire, and these small pieces will eventually go down into the liner.
+A Knurled/F groove drive roller has been developed, and it has small serrations in the groove.
+The serrations grip the wire and assist in driving it without too much pressure from the top roller.
+The downside to the knurled wire feed roller on flux-cored wire is it will slowly eat away at the surface of the welding wire, and these small pieces will eventually go down into the liner.
 This will cause clogging in the liner and added friction that will lead to welding wire feed problems.
-A U groove wire can also be used for flux core wire without the wire particles coming off the wire surface.
-However, it is considered that the knurled roller will give a more positive feed of flux core wire without any deformation of the wire shape.
+A U groove wire can also be used for flux cored wire without the wire particles coming off the wire surface.
+However, it is considered that the Knurled roller will give a more positive feed of flux cored wire without any deformation of the wire shape.